zestyxyz/docs/guides/for-advertisers/create-campaign.md

 >* **Format**
     * **Square, Tall, Wide** or **Twitch**
-    * If you want to be compatible with every space, make all four!
+    * If you want to be compatible with every billboard, make all four!
     * **Make sure** your format matches one of the Zesty Banner formats
 * **Image To Be Shown**
     * Your image, which is compatible with your format selection